raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 AuditEngine can use the LAT ballot images and LAT CVR to create the [Target Map](#target-map) so the actual election data can be processed with faster turnaround.
 In this mode, it is best if the LAT CVR includes the "[Ballot Style](#ballot-style)" field ([ES&S](#election-systems-&-software-es&s)) and for [Dominion](#dominion-voting-systems-dominion), the JSON CVR export should be used.

-	- For a general treatment of the subject of the LAT test ballots, see[ Guidelines for Creating a Deck of Test Ballots (John Washburn)](https://copswiki.org/w/bin/view/Common/M1993)
+Note: For a general treatment of the subject of the LAT test ballots, see[ Guidelines for Creating a Deck of Test Ballots (John Washburn)](https://copswiki.org/w/bin/view/Common/M1993)

 <h3 id="mapping">Mapping</h3>

 One key _[Phase](#phase)_ in the process of performing a [ballot image audit](#ballot-image-audit-bia) is the mapping of the contests and options to specific [target](#targets) locations on a paper ballot of a specified style, resulting in the _[Target Map](#target-map)_.
 This _Phase_ includes a number of stages for setting up, processing, and then importing the results from the [TargetMapper App](#targetmapper-app).